ConvergePanelRESEARCH • VERIFY • GOVERN

 What AI tools are useful for investigative journalists?

-The most useful AI tools for investigative journalism are those that support multi-source verification, surface disagreement, and provide audit documentation.
-Multi-model platforms like ConvergePanel, specialized research tools, document analysis AI, and translation tools are all useful depending on the investigation type.
+The most useful AI tools for investigative journalism support multi-source verification, surface disagreement between models, and provide audit documentation.
+Multi-model platforms like ConvergePanel, document analysis AI, and video verification tools are all useful depending on the investigation.
+The key is tools that document their process — not just give an answer.

-No. AI can accelerate research, surface leads, verify claims, and help identify evidence gaps — but it can't substitute for source relationships, document access, human judgment, and the structured storytelling of investigative journalism.
-AI is a research accelerant, not a reporter.
+No. AI can accelerate research, surface leads, verify claims, and help identify evidence gaps — but it cannot substitute for source relationships, document access, human editorial judgment, and the structured accountability of investigative journalism.
+AI is a research accelerant and verification layer, not a reporter.

 How should investigative journalists document their AI research?

-Every AI research step that informs a published claim should have a documented record: what was queried, which tool was used, what it returned, what the confidence level was, and whether a human reviewed and verified the output.
-ConvergePanel's audit export automates this for multi-model research runs.
+Every AI research step that informs a published claim should have a documented record: what was queried, which models were used, what they returned, what the consensus level was, and whether a human reviewed the output.
+ConvergePanel's audit export automates this for multi-model research runs — creating the editorial paper trail that protects both the journalist and the publication.

 Get started →